 “Mystery of the Missing Boston Post Cane Solved … and was my face red”, circa 1985, by Ralph L. Sheridan (1898-1996).

 All of the original research for the first section of this page was done by Ralph L. Sheridan, who was Maynard’s Official Town Historian from 1984 to his passing in 1996.
 It has since been edited and updated by Dave Griffin.

-Errata: For a number of years we reported the number of canes as 431.
-This was the number from Ralph's 1985 article that the original web page and most of the above was based on.
+Errata: For a number of years we reported the number of canes as 431 – certainly an unusual number.
+This was the number from Ralph’s 1985 article that the original web page and most of the above was based on.
 Barbara Staples has done extensive research on the cane and has determined that the number of canes dispersed was 700.
-Where 431 came from is a bit of a mystery and we're a bit embarassed to have perpetuated this error.
-Barbara's surveys positively identified 641 towns that received the cane, and we’re past 640 canes identified, so the 431 number is not even close.
-Having corrected this many years ago we are bemused to see this number pop up from time to time in various newspaper accounts.
+Where 431 came from is a bit of a mystery and we’re a bit embarassed to have perpetuated this error.
+Barbara’s surveys positively identified well over 600 towns that received the cane, and we’re past 640 canes identified, so the 431 number is not even close.
+Having corrected this mistake many years ago we are bemused to see this number pop up from time to time in various newspaper accounts.